 Data and Access Policies

 Sensitive information is encrypted at rest.
 Data belonging to different Spreaker users is not segregated but strict access policies following the Least Privilege Principle are applied and continuously reviewed for both server-to-server and employees.

 When a Spreaker account is deleted, an irreversible data erasure procedure takes place automatically after 30 days to ensure that PII are deleted and non recoverable.
 Listening statistics data is anonymised during ingestion so it cannot be correlated with individuals.

-Web servers access logs are automatically deleted after 6 months, while security logs (eg: login attempts, password change requests) are kept indefinitely.
+Web servers access logs containing IP addresses are kept for 6 months for troubleshooting and security analysis, then automatically deleted.
+Security logs (eg: login attempts, password change requests) are kept indefinitely.

 Payments are securely processed through Stripe or Paypal.
 Spreaker does not have access to customer credit card information, neither at rest or in transit.

 When a podcast hosted on Spreaker is distributed through its own RSS feed to third party platforms, our servers collect the IP Address of the device performing the download of the audio file.
 IP Addresses are used for advertising geographic targeting, to show geographic aggregated statistics in the Spreaker CMS, deduplication, fraud detection, and are stored in anonymised form (one-way hashing) in our servers hosted on AWS in United States and Europe.